carmine560/trading-assistant/README.md

 ### Options ###

-  * `-P BROKERAGE PROCESS`: set the brokerage and process [defaults: `SBI Securities` and `HYPERSBI2`]
+  * `-P BROKERAGE PROCESS`: set the brokerage and the process [defaults: `SBI Securities` and `HYPERSBI2`]
-  * `-r`: save customer margin ratios
+  * `-r`: save the customer margin ratios
   * `-d`: save the previous market data
   * `-s`: start the scheduler
   * `-l`: start the mouse and keyboard listeners
   * `-a ACTION`: execute an action
-  * `-I`: configure the startup script, create the shortcut to it, and exit
+  * `-I`: configure the startup script, create a shortcut to it, and exit
   * `-S`: configure schedules and exit
   * `-L`: configure the input map for buttons and keys and exit
-  * `-A ACTION`: configure an action, create the shortcut to it, and exit
+  * `-A ACTION`: configure an action, create a shortcut to it, and exit
   * `-C`: configure the cash balance region and exit
   * `-B`: configure an arbitrary cash balance and exit
   * `-R`: configure the price limit region and exit